geeknik/my-awesome-stars/topics.md

 - [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine API bringing AI-powered hybrid search to your sites and applications.
 - [argilla-io/argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration tool for AI engineers and domain experts to build high-quality datasets
 - [metaskills/experts](https://github.com/metaskills/experts) - Experts.js is the easiest way to create and deploy OpenAI's Assistants and link them together as Tools to create advanced Multi AI Agent Systems with expanded memory and attention to detail.
-- [dreadnode/nerve](https://github.com/dreadnode/nerve) - Create LLM agents without writing code.
+- [evilsocket/nerve](https://github.com/evilsocket/nerve) - Create LLM agents in a simple YAML based syntax.
 - [microsoft/generative-ai-for-beginners](https://github.com/microsoft/generative-ai-for-beginners) - 21 Lessons, Get Started Building with Generative AI  🔗 https://microsoft.github.io/generative-ai-for-beginners/
 - [dezoito/ollama-grid-search](https://github.com/dezoito/ollama-grid-search) - A multi-platform desktop application to evaluate and compare LLM models, written in Rust and React.
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.